 Cash and cash equivalents consist primarily of cash and bank balances.
-Short-term placements are classified as cash and cash equivalents when:

-- the risk of changes in their fair value is insignificant. - they are easily converted. - they mature in less than three months from the date they were acquired.
+Short-term placements are classified as cash and cash equivalents when: Other changes in interest-bearing liabilities the risk of changes in their fair value is insignificant. they are easily converted. they mature in less than three months from the date they were acquired.